aleph2c/miros/doc/recipes.rst

 To have the library create your state methods for you:

 1. :ref:`Import the correct items from the miros library<recipes-factory-1>`
-2. :ref:`Create a set of states from the miros factory.<recipes-factory-2>`
+2. :ref:`Create the statechart's event callback methods<recipes-factory-2>`
-3. :ref:`Create callback functions which you will link into the chart<recipes-factory-3>`
-4. :ref:`Create an active object, and link it to your state handler<recipes-factory-4>`
+3. :ref:`Create a factory object<recipes-factory-3>`
+4. :ref:`Build up your statemethods using the factory object<recipes-factory-4>`
-5. :ref:`Register callbacks to each of your events.<recipes-factory-5>`
+5. :ref:`Add the hierarchy information to your factory object<recipes-factory-5>`
-6. :ref:`Relate your states to one another by assigning them parents<recipes-factory-6>`
-7. :ref:`Start up the active object in the desired state<recipes-factory-7>`
+6. :ref:`Start your statechart in the desired state<recipes-factory-6>`

 .. image:: _static/factory2.svg
     :align: center